King's Own Scottish Borderers: Post war

 After the Second World War, the regiment served internal security duties in the British Mandate of Palestine and was reduced to a single battalion around 1948.
 The regiment was part of the United Nations forces that saw action at the First Battle of Maryang San in October 1951 during the Korean War.
-Private Bill Speakman was awarded the Victoria Cross for his actions during the battle.
+Private Bill Speakman was awarded the Victoria Cross for his actions during the Second Battle of Maryang-san.
 The regiment was deployed during the Malayan Emergency in the late 1950s.

 The regiment was deployed to Aden as the garrison battalion in Aden on internal security duties in February 1962.
 In April 1964, within three months of its return to the UK and during the 24 hours of its first day as the Spearhead Battalion of the UK Strategic Reserve, it was deployed back to Aden in response to the Radfan Campaign in what had become the Federation of South Arabia.
 Within a year of its return to the UK in May 1965, the regiment was again deployed overseas in response to Indonesia's aggression in Borneo against newly formed Malaysia.
 The regiment was at first deployed in Hong Kong, replacing a Gurkha battalion sent to Borneo, then to the Jungle Warfare School at Kota Tinggi in Malaysia in August 1965.

 The regiment were then deployed in the mountainous and primary jungle areas of Sarawak in October 1965.
 Shortly after its return to the UK the regiment was posted to Osnabrück in June 1967.
 It was subsequently regularly posted to Northern Ireland as part of Operation Banner during the Troubles and suffered casualties during the 1989 Derryard attack which killed two of its men.
 It took part in the Gulf War in 1991 but was one of the few Scottish regiments not deployed to the Yugoslav Wars: it was being mainly stationed in Northern Ireland instead.
 The regiment also served in Iraq on Operation Telic in 2003.